Mental Health Facilities Cache County, UT

 Bear River Mental Health Center Bear River House

-Bear River Mental Health Center Bear River House is a mental health clinic in Cache County, Utah, located at 88 West 1000 North, 84321 zip code.
-Bear River Mental Health Center Bear River House offers outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Bear River Mental Health Center Bear River House provides trauma therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Bear River Mental Health Center Bear River House also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Some other services provided by Bear River Mental Health Center Bear River House include psychosocial rehabilitation services, integrated primary care services and supported housing.
+Bear River Mental Health Center Bear River House is a mental health treatment clinic in Cache County, Utah, located at 88 West 1000 North, 84321 zip code.
+Bear River Mental Health Center Bear River House provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Bear River Mental Health Center Bear River House provides group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Bear River Mental Health Center Bear River House also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
+Additional services provided by Bear River Mental Health Center Bear River House consist of vocational rehabilitation services, psychosocial rehabilitation services and intensive case management.

 Bear River Mental Health Center

 Bear River Mental Health Center is a mental health facility in Cache County, UT, located at 90 East 200 North in the 84321 zip code.
-Bear River Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Bear River Mental Health Center provides group therapy, behavior modification and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Bear River Mental Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services offered by Bear River Mental Health Center consist of illness management and recovery, mentoring/peer support/consumer-run services and education services.
+Bear River Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Bear River Mental Health Center provides group therapy, individual psychotherapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Bear River Mental Health Center also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered by Bear River Mental Health Center consist of diet and exercise counseling, psychosocial rehabilitation services and education services.

 Avalon Hills Adolescent

 Avalon Hills Adolescent is a mental health treatment center in Cache County, Utah, located at 7852 West 600 North, 84325 zip code.
-Avalon Hills Adolescent provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Avalon Hills Adolescent also offers group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents.
-Avalon Hills Adolescent supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Avalon Hills Adolescent also provides education services, family psychoeducation and suicide prevention services.
+Avalon Hills Adolescent provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
+Avalon Hills Adolescent also offers dialectical behavior therapy, couples/family therapy and activity therapy to children / adolescents.
+Avalon Hills Adolescent supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+Avalon Hills Adolescent also provides diet and exercise counseling, suicide prevention services and family psychoeducation.

 Frequently Asked Questions About Mental Health Treatment in Cache County, UT